 Between 1988 and 1992, as a teenager with a sketchbook, I dreamed up a universe of characters I called Spyfire.
 They were bold, tactical heroes living in a world of futuristic gadgets, time-traveling adventures, and mysterious enemies.
-I would spend hours drawing them, sometimes on loose-leaf paper during school breaks, sometimes on books, bringing their personalities and stories to life the best way I knew how: pencil, pen, and imagination.
+I would spend hours drawing them, sometimes on loose-leaf paper during school breaks, sometimes in the margins of my notebooks, bringing their personalities and stories to life the best way I knew how: pencil, pen, and imagination.

 Those drawings became one of my creative escapes.
 They were my first steps into world-building, storytelling, and visual design, long before I ever knew that this kind of creative work would follow me through my career.
 Looking back, I realize that Spyfire was more than doodles.
 It was the seed of what would eventually evolve into Time Wardens.